KFC explodes, rocking a North Carolina town and leaving a pile of debris, police say

 Officials are clearing the area, and police say they don’t know why the restaurant exploded, according to Spectrum News.

+Eden Mayor Neville Hall says gas company crews will try to find the source of a possible leak, according to WXII.

+“We’re just so lucky that this wasn’t 12 hours different,” Hall said, according to WFMY. “[If it happened] at noon, during the day, we’d have had a much worse situation.”

-Social media users described feeling the blast, which led to a torrent of 911 calls, according to several media outlets.
+Social media users described feeling the blast, which led to a torrent of 911 calls, several media outlets report.

 “The explosion shook my entire home,” Phyllis Michelle Brown said on the Eden Police Department’s Facebook page.
 “I thought something blew up outside the house.”